RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Experiments

 \subsection{ImageNet Classification}

-To demonstrate the effectiveness and efficiency of our proposed RepGhostNet, we compare it to state-of-the-art light-weight CNNs in terms of accuracy on ImageNet benchmark and actual runtime on an ARM-based mobile phone.
-The competitors include MobileNet series\cite{sandler2018mobilenetv2,howard2019searching}, ShuffleNetV2\cite{ma2018shufflenet}, GhostNet\cite{han2020ghostnet}, MobileNeXt\cite{zhou2020rethinking}, MobileOne\cite{vasu2022improved}, ProxylessNAS\cite{kim2022proxyless}, and EfficientNet\cite{tan2019efficientnet}.
-The training detail is provided below.
-For fair comparison, we also retrain MobileNetV3\cite{howard2019searching} and GhostNet\cite{han2020ghostnet} with our training setting.
+To demonstrate the effectiveness and efficiency of our proposed RepGhostNet, we compare to SOTA light-weight CNNs in terms of accuracy on ImageNet benchmark and latency on mobile devices.

-\textbf{Implementation Details.} We adopt PyTorch\cite{paszke2019pytorch} as our training framework and employ the timm\cite{rw2019timm} library.
+\textbf{Implementation Details.} We adopt PyTorch~\cite{paszke2019pytorch} and timm~\cite{rw2019timm} library for training.
 The global batch size is set to 1024 on 8 NVIDIA V100 GPUs.
 Standard SGD with momentum coefficient of 0.9 is the optimizer.
 Base learning rate is 0.6 and cosine anneals for 300 epochs with first 5 epochs for warming up, and weight decay is set as 1e-5.
 Dropout rate before classifier layer is set to 0.2.
-We also use EMA (Exponential Moving Average) weight averaging with decay constant of 0.9999.
-For data augmentation, except regular image crop and flip in timm\cite{rw2019timm}, we also utilize random erase with prob 0.2.
-For larger models, \eg~, RepGhostNet 1.3\(\times\) (231M), auto-augmentation\cite{cubuk2018autoaugment} is applied.
-For ResNet50-like models, we only train for 100 epochs following \cite{han2020ghostnet}.
+We also use EMA (Exponential Moving Average) weight averaging with 0.9999 factor.
+For data augmentation, except regular image crop and flip in timm, we also utilize random erase with prob 0.2.
+For larger models, $e.g.$, RepGhostNet 1.3$\times$ (231M), auto-augmentation~\cite{cubuk2018autoaugment} is applied.
+For fair comparison, we also retrain MobileNetV2, MobileNetV3 and GhostNet using our training settings.

-All models are grouped into three levels according to FLOPs\cite{han2020ghostnet}.
-The corresponding latency of each model is evaluated on an ARM-based mobile phone.
-Fig. \ref{fig:acc_to_latency} plots the latency and accuracies of all models.
-We can see that our RepGhostNet outperforms other manually designed and NAS-based models in terms of accuracy-latency trade-off.